 Types of Membership

 Any institution of higher education or health care institution which offers a degree or certificate in one or more allied health professions, as well as employers utilizing workers from allied health professions, are eligible for Institutional Membership.
 Through its representative, an Institutional Member has voting privileges and the opportunity to be represented on ASAHP’s Board of Directors.
 Institutional Representatives are encouraged to participate in all facets of ASAHP’s committee structure, including those committees which deal with issues of governance.
 Particular to this category of membership is the National Office Update, an ASAHP publication which contains information on legislative activities and funding opportunities as well as policy and position papers.

-An organization or agency with an interest in the mission and purposes of the Association, but which does not qualify as an Institutional Member is invited to cultivate a liason relationship with ASAHP as an Agency Affiliate.
+An organization, association, community college, or agency with an interest in the mission and purposes of the Association, but which does not qualify as an Institutional Member is invited to cultivate a liason relationship with ASAHP as an Agency Affiliate.
 Through it’s representative, an Agency Affiliate may participate in non-governance committees, as well as create and participate in Interest Sections of ASAHP.
 Like Institutional Members, Agency Affiliates receive National Office Update.